-The MIC2169 controller works from input voltages of 3V to 13.2V and has an internal 5V regulator to provide power to turn the external N-Channel power MOSFETs for high- and low-side switches.
+The MIC2169A controller works from input voltages of 3V to 13.2V and has an internal 5V regulator to provide power to turn the external N-Channel power MOSFETs for high- and low-side switches.
 For applications where V{IN} < 5V, the internal V{DD} regulator operates in dropout mode, and it is necessary that the power MOSFETs used are sub-logic level and are in full conduction mode for V{GS} of 2.5V.
 For applications when V{IN} > 5V; logic-level MOSFETs, whose operation is specified at V{GS} = 4.5V must be used.

-It is important to note the on-resistance of a MOSFET increases with rising temperature.
+It is important to note the on-resistance of a MOSFET increases with increasing temperature.
 A 75°C rise in junction temperature will increase the channel resistance of the MOSFET by 50% to 75% of the resistance specified at 25°C. This change in resistance must be accounted for when calculating MOSFET power dissipation and in calculating the value of current-sense (CS) resistor.
 Total gate charge is the charge required to turn the MOSFET on and off under specified operating conditions (V{DS} and V{GS}).
-The gate charge is supplied by the MIC2169 gate-drive circuit.
-At 500kHz switching frequency and above, the gate charge can be a significant source of power dissipation is noticeable as a reduction in efficiency.
+The gate charge is supplied by the MIC2169A gate-drive circuit.
+At 500kHz switching frequency and above, the gate charge can be a significant source of power dissipation in the MIC2169A.
+At low output load, this power dissipation is noticeable as a reduction in efficiency.
 The average current required to drive the high-side MOSFET is:

-$I{G[high-side](avg)} = Q_G \times f_S$
+$$I{G[high-side](avg)} = Q_G \times f_S$$